ISSUIUC/ISS-PCB/CONTRIBUTING.md

 3. ### **Rebase Often**

    - Rebase your ticket branch from the Project_Dev branch before every work session.
 This ensures you have the most up to date work from other ticket branches editing Project_Dev.
+You could alternativly merge your old work and then make a new branch.

 4. ### **Single File Commits**